Heron's Formula

 Angles

-In the calculator above I also used the Law of Cosines to calculate the angles (to provide a complete solution).
+In the calculator above I also used the Law of Cosines to calculate the angles (for a complete solution).
 The formula is:

 Where "C" is the angle opposite side "c".